A new year

 Who has offended me that I can forgive?
 What decisions have I been putting off that I can make this year?

-However good 2024 has been, I encourage you to make 2025 even better.
+However good this year has been, I encourage you to make this new one even better.
 Even if we look back and evaluate or look forward and plan, remember the words of the Lord Jesus: “But seek first his kingdom, and his righteousness, and all these things will be given to you as well” (Matthew 6: 33)

-Seek God in 2025: He will be found, and He will bless you
+Seek God, He will be found, and He will bless you

 The righteous and the unrighteous